KRproject-tech/FP_NSGAII/README.md

 __[Step 2] Pre-setting__

+Edit the code for evaluation functions in "./cores/functions/NSGA_2_functions/evaluation_func.m".
-Push the "Parameters" button and edit parameters.
+Push the "Parameters" button and edit parameters, or edit the code for parameters in "./save/param_setting.m".

 __[Step 3] Start optimization__